Technical-Debt-Large-Scale/tdmls/Process.md

 ### C. Testing linearity

-The partial regression plots are used to check the linear relationship between dependent variable and each independent variable \cite{fox2015applied}.
-Visually, from these regression plots in Figure \ref{fig:RegressionPartialPlotsOfIndependentVariablesAgainstTechnicalDebt}, leadtime, task complexity, total developers and taskscaling shows a significant linear relationship with TD.
+The partial regression plots are used to check the linear relationship between dependent variable and each independent variable (Fox 2015).
+Visually, from these regression plots in ![alt text][Regression], leadtime, task complexity, total developers and taskscaling shows a significant linear relationship with TD.

 ### D. Testing independence